 Data Scientists have spent months and channeled all their energy towards data preparation.
 Alternatively, machine learning can do 80% of the data mastering lift and enable Data Scientists to put the finishing touches on the final 20%.

 Reconciling customers’ records across the bank using Tamr

 Santander UK partnered with Tamr to accomplish the primary task of customer record reconciliation across four functional areas of the bank.
 This process involves depositing customer records from the four systems into a data lake, Tamr’s human-guided machine learning solution matches records and identifies potential duplicate records which are routed to Santander’s team for validation.
 The resulting mastered data is returned to the data lake and processed by the bank’s new credit lending system, nCino.

-As a result of this digital transformation initiative, Santander UK were able to achieve better informed loan decisions, regulatory compliance, and allocation of IT resources to higher value activities.
+As a result of this digital transformation initiative, Santander UK was able to achieve better-informed loan decisions, regulatory compliance, and allocation of IT resources to higher-value activities.
 “If we didn’t have the single customer view being fed in [the lending tool] from the data lake facilitated by Tamr, we wouldn’t be able to feed that information downstream,” recalled Holman.
-His team at Santander UK were recognized for their digitization efforts and efficiency gains by winning the 2020 Celent Model Bank Award for Commercial Lending.
+His team at Santander UK was recognized for their digitization efforts and efficiency gains by winning the 2020 Celent Model Bank Award for Commercial Lending.